Table of Contents

 }

-First Run & Debugging Failures
+First Run and Failures

 **/ACTUAL/

-MockMvc Module
+Spring MockMvc Module

 @RequestMapping("/users")

-interface UserApiClient {
+public interface UserApiClient {

 @GetMapping("/{id}")